Have you noticed that when people ask how you’re doing, your default answer is “OMFG I’m exhausted”? You aren’t alone.

 Sound familiar?
 If your digestive system feels wonky and you think certain foods might be to blame, it’s possible they’re contributing to your chronic tiredness too.

-If you have these symptoms after eating particular foods, ask your doctor about food intolerances:
+If you have these symptoms after eating particular foods, consult a healthcare professional about possible food intolerances:

 - runny nose